shadelx/django-app/README.md

-# Djago CRUD Universiy course application
+# Django CRUD Universiy course application

 A simple CRUD app with django framework and bootstrap